 Community Concerns

-Currently, the CALIPSO science team is using an outdated tool for data visualization and manipulation.
-This makes it very difficult to adapt and update the tool.
+Currently, the CALIPSO science team is using a tool for data visualization and manipulation that is difficult to adapt and update.

 Amidst the wealth of CALIPSO data, it is difficult for researchers to quickly query aerosol types based on classification.